AgustinHDS/home/README.md

 ----------------------------------------------------------------------------------------------------------------------------
 Known issues/changes to make:

+- Pending to fix the google recaptcha service

 - Implement redirect 301 system

 - Use global variable to hide the key on head html